pgrill/guidelines/checklist.rst

   - If not, you can implement Code Reviews, which is a practice to ensure code quality and attachment to the `guidelines <http://vintage.agency/blog/how-to-implement-code-review-process-in-a-web-development-team/>`__.
 As a rule of thumb:

     - Code reviews must be enforced before merging code to the master branch.
-    - Code reviews should follow the `guidelines </programming/code-reviews.rst>`_ in the Sophilabs Playbook.
+    - Code reviews should follow the `guidelines </programming/code-reviews.rst>`_ in the sophilabs Playbook.

 - Does your project have documentation for new hires explaining the Tools needed for work and processes involved in the everyday work?